Escape-From-Unturnov-II/ArmorPlus/README.md

 - DamageToDamageArmorMax: damage required to do MaxArmorDamage, below this the mean damage is between MinArmorDamage and MaxArmorDamage is calculated
 -
 - StopDamageMulti: damage multiplier when not penetrating (0-1)
-- PennLossMulti: the reduction in penetration power when penetrating this armor, this is additional to the reduction by pen chance (0.1 would result in a 10% additional penetration power reduction)
+- PenLossMulti: the reduction in penetration power when penetrating this armor, this is additional to the reduction by pen chance (0.1 would result in a 10% additional penetration power reduction)

 ```xml
     <ArmorClass>